Links to Dani Ripley's short stories published elsewhere:

 “Yup,” he answered with a sly smile.
 “You don’t seem that scared.
 Want to see it?”

 I didn’t, not really; but I nodded anyway.
 He undid the clips and opened the cylinder.
-Something resembling a cross between a dark hairball and steel wool crouched inside, glaring back up at us with shiny, inky black eyes.
+Something resembling a cross between a dark hairball and steel wool crouched inside, glaring up at us with shiny, inky black eyes.
 It pressed itself into the corner of the box, away from the light, hissing softly.
 The old man gently closed the lid and fastened the clasps.

 “What do you do with them?”
 I asked.